UKHomeOffice/docker-taurus/README.md

-# Docker Gradle
+# Docker Taurus

 [![Build Status](https://drone.acp.homeoffice.gov.uk/UKHomeOffice/docker-taurus/status.svg)](https://drone.acp.homeoffice.gov.uk/UKHomeOffice/docker-taurus)

-Blazemeter Tuarus in a docker image, the version of the image / tag will match the version of Taurus and SemVer.
+Blazemeter Taurus in a docker image, the version of the image / tag will match the version of Taurus and SemVer.

-For more information on this please refer to: [Docker Tuarus](https://github.com/Blazemeter/taurus)
+For more information on this please refer to: [Docker Taurus](https://github.com/Blazemeter/taurus)

 ## Getting Started